 I can empathize totally with you on this one.
 I have a child who engaged in all the behaviors you describe.
 For a while I became very ego-involved.
 I was very concerned about what people would think about the "son" of the author of Positive Discipline.
 For a short while, I threw the books out the window and became very controlling and punitive (the opposite of all I write and lecture about).
 Of course, things got worse.

 Fortunately, I went to a workshop given by my colleague, Lynn Lott.
 I knew she could help me get "back on track," so I asked her to write a book with me.
 I knew that if I could make things work for me, I could share these ideas with others.
 The resulting book is Positive Discipline for Teenagers.
 I am pleased to tell you that, even though it wasn't easy, the concepts we talk about in this book were very effective.
-My formerly rebellious son (it got so bad he went into a drug treatment program) is about to graduate with a degree in mechanical engineering.
+My formerly rebellious son (it got so bad he went into a drug treatment program) graduated with a degree in mechanical engineering.

 Of course, I can't relate the whole book here, but I will give you a few hints:

 - Control and punishment do not work with teenagers.
 As parents, we get very scared when we see the dangers in the world for teenagers.
 We are fearful that our rebellious children will ruin their lives forever.
 When we try to stop the rebellion through control and punishment, even though we have good intentions, we only make things worse.
 Control invites rebellion either overt or covert.

 - Many people think the only alternative to control and punishment is permissiveness.
 Permissiveness is not healthy for children nor for adults.

 - Demonstrate kindness and firmness at the same time.
 Kindness translates to conveying a feeling of unconditional love to your child.
 Firmness with teenagers often means deciding what YOU will do instead of what you will try to make THEM do.
 (At one point, I said to my son,"If you go to jail, I will love you and I will bring you cookies; but I will not bail you out.")